aagit/synthmerge/README.md

 # synthmerge

-**AI-powered conflict resolution for Git with your own workflow**
+**AI-powered conflict resolution for Git**

-`synthmerge` is a minimalist, no-GUI command-line tool that leverages AI to resolve conflicts from `git cherry-pick` operations.
-It leverages the core principles and research of the [Patchpal project](https://gitlab.com/patchpal-ai), but focusing on a pure AI inference layer that works with your existing Git workflow.
-Reviews of the AI generated code still happen in your favorite editor.
+`synthmerge` is a minimalistic command-line tool that leverages AI to automatically resolve conflicts arising from Git commands.
+Built on the research of the [Patchpal project](https://gitlab.com/patchpal-ai), it provides a pure AI inference layer that seamlessly integrates with your existing Git workflow.
+While the AI generates code solutions, all code reviews and approvals remain within your favorite code editor.

 ---